 The first alternative is the "no project" alternative.
+The current development proposal may have significant adverse effects on community character and/or prejudice the City's ability to prepare and complete an LCP.
 As an alternative to demolishing the existing home and reconstructing a new house on site, the applicant can live in the existing structure.
 There was no information provided to suggest that the structure was uninhabitable or in a state of disrepair.
 In fact, from the information supplied by the applicant, the existing house appears to be in reasonably good condition and has been recently occupied.
-Living in the existing house will maintain the existing character of the neighborhood and have no affect on the City's ability to prepare an LCP consistent with the Coastal Act.
+Living in the existing house will maintain the existing character of the neighborhood and have no affect on the City's ability to prepare an LCP.